DataTeaser/job_application/Software Developer (Front-End)/README.md

 - Python (nice-to-have)
 - Good communication skills (nice-to-have)

 To apply, create a pull request with a dummy text file in [this repository](https://github.com/DataTeaser/job_application).
-Include your name, email, the position you are applying for, and a simple cover letter why you want to work with us at Datateaser.
+In it, write the position you are applying for and an email where we can contact you.

+For questions or clarifications, you can create a Github issue about it.